muranava/vics/auto-pdf-generator/README.md

 Purpose
 =======

 This project generates gotv PDFs of all electoral districts (wards) for backup purposes.

-For performance, only the active wards (those with voting intentions recorded in the voter database) are queried, e.g.

-select distinct v.ward_code from voters v join voting s on s.voter_id = v.id
-where s.intention >= 4
+# Build executable jar

+The following command creates a fat jar that can be executed from the command line

+    mvn assembly:single

+creates `pdf-generator.jar`

+# Running the tool

+    nohup java -DpafApiUrl=http://paf-elb/v1 -DpafApiToken=apitoken -DpdfServerUrl=http://pdf-server:18080/api/pdf -DwardsCsv=all-wards.csv -jar pdf-generator.jar &